prolificinteractive/material-calendarview/docs/DECORATORS.md

 * Set custom backgrounds
 * Set custom selectors
-* Apply spans the the entire day's text
+* Apply spans to the entire day's text
     * We provide `DotSpan` which will draw a dot centered below the text
 * Set dates as disabled